4/5

 Rosenberg Self Esteem Test Online for Free

-The Rosenberg self-assessment scale (RSES) was developed by sociologist Dr. Morris Rosenberg.
-It is a self-assessment test that applies sociological research.
-A scale from 0 to 40 is used, where a rate of less than 15 may indicate problematic low self-esteem.
+The Rosenberg Self-Esteem Scale (RSES) was developed by sociologist Dr. Morris Rosenberg.
+It is one of the most widely used self-report measures of self-esteem.
+Scores range from 0 to 40, where a score below 15 may indicate low self-esteem.

-The Rosenberg self-assessment scale is the most common measure of self-assessment.
-It is widely used among all ages, from adolescents to the elderly.
+It is widely used across all age groups, from adolescents to the elderly.

 Since the self-esteem concept is something most people should be familiar with, this test probably will not tell you anything you do not know yet.
 You should have a relatively good idea of your results by just asking yourself the question: "Do I have low self-esteem?".
 However, the scale can give you a better idea of your condition compared to other people.
 Your results will also include a little more about the connection between self-esteem and life achievements.